void

 Kalendář Čechů vídeňských,1896

-X. Bezirk is mentioned by Švejk when he on the train to Királyhida offers his thoughts on the capital.
-Together with a tailor from this district he had visisted Schönbrunner Menagerie to look at the monkeys.
+X. Bezirk is mentioned by Švejk when, on the train to Királyhida, he shares his thoughts on the capital.
+Together with a tailor from this district, he had visited Schönbrunner Menagerie to see the monkeys.

 Background

-X. Bezirk refers to Vienna's 10th district, also known as Favoriten, one of the capital's 21 districts[a].
-It is located south of the centre and hosted the two railway stations Ostbahnhof and Südbahnhof, and also Heeresmuseum.
+X. Bezirk10th District is one of Vienna's 21 urban districts, also known as Favoriten[a].
+It is located south of the centre and was home to the two railway stations Ostbahnhof and Südbahnhof, as well as the Heeresmuseum.
 The district administration was located at Keplerplatz 5[c].

-The district is now the most populous in Vienna and around 10 prosent of it's inhabitants live here.
+The district is now the most populous in Vienna and around 10 per cent of its inhabitants live here.
 Keplerplatz is historically regarded as the centre of Favoriten.
-The two mentioned railway stations were at the beginning of the 21st century demolished and replaced by the modern Hauptbahnhof.
+The two aforementioned railway stations were demolished at the beginning of the 21st century and replaced by the modern Hauptbahnhof.

-Before World War I Favoriten had a strong Czech presence as 23,847 reported Czech as their day-to-day language (Umgangssprache).
-The real number was probably a lot higher[b].
+Before World War I, Favoriten had a strong Czech presence, as 23,847 reported Czech as their everyday language (1906).
+The actual number was probably much higher[b].

 Demography

-According to the 1910 census X. Bezirk had 152 397 inhabitants.
-This made it the fourth most populous district behind after XVI.
+According to the 1910 census, X. Bezirk had 152,397 inhabitants.
+Only XVI.
 Ottakring, II.
 Leopoldstadt and III.
-Landstrasse.
+Landstrasse had more inhabitants.

 Quote(s) from the novel